 Last Updated on

 Hunting remains a popular outdoor pastime in the United States, with about 15 million participants¹ taking up arms to look for game in 2020.
 People have assumed the role that predators served in many populated areas to manage the herd.
-About 4.58 million individuals¹ went bow hunting in 2021.
+About 4.58 million individuals¹ went bow hunting for this year.
 While you probably know that firearms are permitted, it may surprise you to learn it includes handguns, too.